tomarus/openfigi/README.md

 OpenFIGI
 ========

 OpenFIGI is a golang package providing access to the [OpenFIGI API](https://openfigi.com/api)

 ### What is OpenFIGI

+A FIGI is a Financial Instrument Global Identifier.

 OpenFIGI is your entry point to multiple tools for identifying, mapping and requesting a free and open symbology dataset.
 This user friendly platform provides the ultimate understanding for how a unique identifier combined with accurate, associated metadata can eliminate redundant mapping processes, streamline the trade workflow and reduce operational risk